msthakkar121/TimeSeriesForecasting/README.md

 Performing forecasting on univariate time series data.

 ### Dataset
 The dataset describes the cumulative power produced by solar panels from 26th October 2011 to 27th July 2018.
-There are 2470 recorded observations which gives us the data for a period of six years and ten months.
+There are 2470 recorded observations which gives us the daily readings for a period of six years and ten months.
 The unit of the observations is kWh.
 The source of the dataset is credited to Frank (https://www.kaggle.com/fvcoppen).

 Below is a sample of the first 5 rows of data.